whamcloud/Online-Help/docs/Introduction_1_0.md

 **Lustre\* 2.7.x**

-This release of Intel® Manager for Lustre* software is based on the Intel® Foundation Edition for Lustre* 2.7 release tree, representing a major update to the underlying Lustre* version for the Intel® Manager for Lustre* software (as of version 4.0.0).
+This release of Intel® Manager for Lustre* software is based on the Intel® Foundation Edition for Lustre* 2.7 release tree, representing a major update to the underlying Lustre* version for the Intel® Manager for Lustre* software (as of version {{site.version}}).

 **Online Lustre File System Consistency Checks (LFSCK)**